 There's also Health Records (currently in beta), which is Apple's latest initiative to make it as easy as possible for you to have control over your health.
 If your insurer or hospital is signed up for Health Records, you'll be able to see all your health records right here.

 So all your procedures, vaccinations, lab results, medications and more will live right here.
 If you need to go to a new doctor for some treatment, you won't have to wait for your old doctor to give you your health records - you now own them.

 You'll also be able to store medical records in the app on your own, if your medical expert shares them with you.
 You'll just need to name sure they give you the Clinical Document Architecture files.

 Keeping a backup

 It's worth making sure you've got a backup of your Health data from time to time - just in case.
 To do this, tap on your profile icon which appears in the top right and then tap "Export Health Data".
 It may take a few minutes, but it will give you a file that can be stored away should something terrible happen and you lose all of your precious recorded data.

 Doing your bit with ResearchKit

 Alongside Apple Health, there's also ResearchKit, which enables Apple Health users to contribute their amassed data to for the purposes of medical research.

-One of the first of those, a cardiovascular study at Stanford University, received 11,000 sign-ups within the first 24 hours.
 Researchers have sung the praises of ResearchKit, saying that it allows them to quickly and easily sign people up for studies, avoiding geographical limitations and finding those with rare diseases.

 Just search ResearchKit on the App Store to find them.
 Some apps are simply set up to gain consent for tests, in which researchers will send you kits to complete at home.
 Some will have you complete tasks, like tapping two buttons in quick order, while others will simply seek to collect your data from Health.